labyrinthinesecurity/magma/README.md

 - A ***proposition*** is an unproven security rule.
 - An ***axiom*** is a proven security rule.
 Axioms can be of two kinds: allow, and block.

-The ONE single principle to understand for scalability is that all security rules belonging to the same class are equivalent:
+The ONE single principle to understand for scalability is that all security rules belonging to the same class are equivalent (because of ***property 1***):
 Suppose a security rule allows flows from 'VirtualNetwork' to '*' on port 80 in a NSG implemented in subscription A, and that another rule allows flows from '10.0.0.0/8' to '10.10.0.0/16' on port 443 in a NSG implemented in subscription B.

 For Magma, both security rules will be the equivalent!